oneapi-src/oneDAL/docs/source/includes/covariance/covariance-introduction.rst

 The covariance and the correlation represent the joint variability of any two features.
 The correlation is dimensionless, while the covariance is measured in units obtained by multiplying the units of the two features.
-Another important distinction is that covariance can be affected by the higher variance of one feature, while correalation removes the effect of the variances by normalizing the covariance of two features by their square-root of variances.
+Another important distinction is that covariance can be affected by the higher variance of one feature, while correlation removes the effect of the variances by normalizing the covariance of two features by their square-root of variances.
 Their usage is application-dependent.
 The covariance algorithm computes the following:

 - Means
-- Covariance
+- Covariance (sample and estimated by maximum likelihood method)
 - Correlation

 .. |c_math| replace::   :ref:`dense <covariance_c_math>`